Frequently asked questions

 Our appraisers have university degrees (usually in construction/engineering, architecture or real estate management), certifications and years of experience with appraisals on the remaining economic life of real estate.
 As our core team cannot handle all appraisals alone and from a distance, we are supported by local freelance appraisers.
 They are familiar with our process and every appraisal they produce is reviewed by our core team.

-Experts and appraisers with DIN EN ISO 17024 certification are part of our network and prepare BMF-compliant residual use appraisals for your rented property.
+Only appraisers with DIN EN ISO 17024 certification from DAkkS-accredited bodies are part of our network and prepare BMF-compliant residual use appraisals for your rented property.

 The fee is standardized and independent of the type of property.
 You can find our costs here.